Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 **Create booking page**

 A booking page was implemented with a form that takes in the customer details and enables the user to easily make a booking through the UI.
-The form does not take in the logged in users name but it is added on the back end through the form valid function.

 Extensive logic was added to the form validation to ensure that not only is there a table available for the users chosen time and date but also that it has enough seats for the amount of guests.
 If the form is successful with validation on the front end, logic is in place to find the lowest capacity table to seat the guests for the given date and time.